 Bring the metal to life.
-This is my mantra as an artist.
+This is my challenge and my goal as an artist.

-While that background may seem unusual for an artist, my earliest memories are of being surrounded by art and antiquities.
-My mother was an accomplished painter; my grandparents and parents had antique shops and galleries.
-However, it was a distinct experience when I was twelve that sparked my future life as an artist.
+My metalworking and mechanical skills have been honed over decades developing industrial equipment (an earlier career) and restoring classic cars and motorcycles (a nearly lifelong interest).
+While that background may seem unusual for an artist, my earliest memories growing up in New York are of being surrounded by art and antiquities.
+My mother was an accomplished painter; my grandparents and parents were deeply involved with antiques and art as collectors and dealers.
+However, it was a distinct experience when I was twelve that sparked my future life as a kinetic artist.

-In 1964 while visiting our grandparents in New York City, my brothers and I were taken to the Calder exhibit at the Guggenheim Museum.
-To that point, whenever we entered a gallery, museum or antique shop, the words we heard were, “Boys, put your hands in your pockets and do not touch anything.”
+In 1964 while visiting our grandparents in New York City, I visited the Alexander Calder exhibit at the Guggenheim Museum.
+To that point, whenever my brothers and I entered a gallery, museum or antique shop, the words we heard were, “Boys, put your hands in your pockets and do not touch anything.”

 Then came the Calder exhibit.
 As I stood before one of Calder’s sculptures, the docent said to me, “Go ahead, son, make it move; bring it to life.”

-The docent’s invitation was both a delight and a revelation.
-In that moment the world of art expanded to include more than objects hanging on walls or sitting on shelves gathering dust and admiration.
+In that moment, my imagination was ignited.
+The docent’s invitation was like magic to me, expanding the world of art to include more than objects hanging on walls or sitting on shelves gathering dust and admiration.